ubeda/DIRACDocs/source/DeveloperGuide/REST/index.rst

 token depending on the app having access to the user certificate.
 Both flows are one or more *HTTP* queries to the *REST* server.

-* If the app has access to the user certificate: Make a *GET* request to */oauth2/auth* using the user certificate as the client certificate.
-That request has to include *grant_type=client_credentials* as *GET* parameter.
+* If the app has access to the user certificatea it has to *GET* request to */oauth2/token* using the user certificate as the client certificate.
+That request has to include as *GET* parameters:

+  * *grant_type* set to *client_credentials*
+  * *group* set to the dirac group the token is being request for.

+    * To retrieve a list of valid groups for a certificate, make a *GET* request to */oauth2/groups* using the certificate.

+  * *setup* set to the dirac setup the token is being request for.

+    * To retrieve a list of valid setups for a certificate, make a *GET* request to */oauth2/setups* using the certificate.

-* If the app does not have access to the user certificate (for instance a web portal): Has to:
+* If the app does not have access to the user certificate (for instance a web portal) it has to:

   1. Redirect the user to */oauth2/auth* passing as *GET* parameters: